osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 ### What worked
 - `comsvcs.dll MiniDump` via scheduled task delivery succeeded against Server 2025 at UBR 1742 with current Defender signatures
-- pypykatz parsed the dump without issue — MSV and DPAPI structures are intact
+- No observable structural changes in LSASS memory (MSV/DPAPI providers) impacted parsing on Server 2025 UBR 1742. pypykatz parsed the dump without issue.
 - SMB exfiltration of a 53 MB dump is trivially fast on a LAN segment

 ### What didn't yield cleartext